24 hours customer service +9779849693351

 • Tibetan Buddhist culture and ancient Bon traditions.

-Jomsom to Dolpo Trekking Route
+Jomsom Dolpo Trek Route

 This unique trekking route starts in Jomsom (2700m) and typically follows this progression: